qmk/qmk_firmware/keyboards/planck/keymaps/dr_notsokind/Readme.md

 3. Alt and Super.
 Switched them too.

 ## Needs, changes and goals
-1. Arrow keys and distributed "traditionally".
+1. Arrow keys distributed "traditionally".
 2. Media keys easily accessible.
 3. A button for Sleep/Power.
 4. As close as possible to a US QWERTY layout.